DrEmpiricism/ConvertTo-PfW/README.md

 - Changes the WIM's Edition ID to Windows 10 Pro for Workstations.
 - Converts the WIM's default XML values to Windows 10 Pro for Workstations specific values.
 - Generates a Windows 10 Pro for Workstations EI.CFG
-- Exports the new Windows 10 Pro for Workstations WIM and EI.CFG to the user's desktop.
+- Exports the new Windows 10 Pro for Workstations WIM and EI.CFG to the user's desktop or the specified SavePath.

 # How is the executable version different from the script version?
 - The executable uses C# code with a wrapper to natively access and convert the WIM file's default XML values to Windows 10 Pro for Workstations specific values.
-As such, it does not require the ImageX.exe, or the ImageX.txt encoded file, to change the default values.
+As such, it does not require any additional files to change the default values for its conversion.
 - It's entirely drag and drop.

 # Requirements
 - Windows 10 Home Fall Creator's Update ISO media or Install.WIM (All-in-One or Single-Index).
-- ImageX.exe in the root directory of the script, or the encoded ImageX.txt included in this repository.

-# Notes
-- If ImageX.exe nor the ImageX.txt encoded file are located in the root directory, the script will attempt to download the ImageX.txt encoded file from this repository to use.